matthewgding/coen174/README.md

 ## Usage

 To use the website, simply open the index.html file in a web browser.
 This can be done by double clicking on the index.html file within the project folder, which will automatically open it in your default web browser.
-The project is also accessible at https://matthewgding.github.io/coen174/.
+The project is also live at https://matthewgding.github.io/coen174/.

 To run tests, first, ensure Node.js is installed on your computer.
 It's recommended to download the LTS version at https://nodejs.org/en.
 Next, open a new terminal and navigate to the project's directory, 'coen174'.
 In the terminal, run "npx jest --verbose", and the test files will automatically run and display a report containing the test results.
 If the command fails due to permission issues with "jest", use the command "chmod 755 node_modules/.bin/jest" from the main project directory.